tbarbette/npf-docs/docs/source/variables.rst

 ![sample picture](examples/tests-readme-ADDITION.png "Result for ADDITION")
 ![sample picture](examples/tests-readme-MULT.png "Result for MULT").

-See the :ref:`graphing page<graphing>` to style the graph and change units, axis names, etc...
+See the :ref:`graphing page<graph>` to style the graph and change units, axis names, etc...

 Variables can optionaly be prefixed with a tag and a colon to be included only if a tag is given (by the repo, or the command line argument):